-However, it can also be seen from Eq. (\ref{eq:HQE2014}) that, the main uncertainty of the lifetime ratio comes from the $1/m_{b}^{3}$ corrections from the $\Lambda_{b}$ matrix elements.
-The relevant baryon matrix elements can be parameterized in a model-independent way \cite{Cheng:2018rkz}:
+However, it can be seen from Eq. (\ref{eq:HQE2014}) that, the main uncertainty of the lifetime ratio comes from the $1/m_{b}^{3}$ corrections of the $\Lambda_{b}$-matrix elements.
+The relevant matrix elements can be parameterized in a model-independent way \cite{Cheng:2018rkz}:

-where $V-A$ denotes the weak current and $S\pm P$ denote $1\pm\gamma_{5}$.
-These matrix elements are not all independent \cite{Cheng:2018rkz}, and in this work we will only consider the parameters $L_{1}$ and $L_{3}$, which can be related by $\tilde{B}$:

-One can see from Table \ref{Tab:L1} that $L_{1}$ ranges from $-0.60$ to $-0.03$.
-This article intends to make some efforts in this direction.